Easy cycling in mostly flat areas, with only few short climbs and descents. Little effort required, suitable for people with less experience.

-You are expected on our barge on Sunday at 3 PM.
+Boarding time is on Sunday between 2 PM and 3 PM.
+You are expected on our barge the latest at 3 PM.
 You can recognise the barge by the banner with ‘Cycletours’ written on it.
 The name of your barge ‘Zwaan’ is printed on the voucher, which you will receive separately.
 After arrival there’s coffee and tea on board.
 Other drinks are also available on cash payment.
 If you want you can bring your luggage in advance: from noon onwards.

-The mooring place of the barge in Merzig is along the Saar at the level of Merzig (SAAR) TRAIN STATION: Leinpfad, Merzig, Germany (at the other side of the park, 500 m. from the train station).
+The mooring place of the barge in Mettlach is along the Saar river at the level of Mettlach Train Station: Von Boch-Lebigstrasse, Mettlach, Germany (10 minutes walk from the train station).

-The nearest airport to the embarkation point of the barge in Merzig is Frankfurt Airport (FRA).
-There is a direct train connection to Merzig.
+The nearest airport to the embarkation point of the barge in Mettlach is Frankfurt Airport (FRA).
+There is a direct train connection to Mettlach.
 The train leaves at least every hour and travel time is about 2,5 hours.
-The price for a one-way train ticket (2nd class) from Frankfurt Airport to Merzig is about € 50,-.
+The price for a one-way train ticket (2nd class) from Frankfurt Airport to Mettlach is about € 50,-.
 For the exact departure times and prices check www.db.de.

-The nearest train station to the embarkation point of the barge is Merzig Saar Train Station.
-Walking distance from the train station to the barge is about 500m/550 yards.
-A taxi from the train station to the barge takes about 10 minutes and costs about € 10,-.
+The nearest train station to the embarkation point of the barge is Mettlach Train Station.
+Walking distance from the train station to the barge is about 500 meters.
+A taxi from the train station to the barge takes about 5-10 minutes and costs about € 10,-.